 Similar to ramen, sushi today also has unlimited combination of forms and styles by using different ingredients, preparing methods, etc; however, serving traditional sushi is still extremely appreciable and respectable in Japan.

-The perfect example is the most famous sushi house in Tokyo called Sukiyabashi Jiro.
+The perfect example is the most famous sushi restaurant in Tokyo called Sukiyabashi Jiro.
 The 91 year-old sushi master, Jiro Ono, has been serving traditional sushi since 1965.
 Not only Michelin Guide awarded his restaurant 3 stars, Jiro Ono-san had been recognized as a "living treasure" by the Japanese government from his influence of Japanese cuisine and striving for perfection in the art of making sushi.

 Since sushi was rooted from Japan, what I really want to convey through this project is to introduce a list of sushi that are actually long-established in traditional sushi house in Japan.
 Some examples includes Tako (Octopus), Shako (Mantis shrimp), Aka-gai (Red Clam), Tori-gai (Japanese Cockle), and Katsuo (Bonito/Skipjack Tuna).

 All illustrations are drawn by me based on real sushi.